 2 Dead In New York City Helicopter Crash

 A helicopter carrying six people crashed in New York City's East River on Sunday evening, killing at least two people.
-An additional three people are in critical condition and the pilot freed himself, authorities say.
+An additional three people are in critical condition and the pilot escaped, authorities say.

 The Eurocopter AS350 went down in the waters between the boroughs of Manhattan and Queens just after 7 p.m.
 ET, according to a Federal Aviation Administration spokeswoman.